 The Page Program (PP) command is entered by driving CS# Low, followed by the command code, three address bytes and at least one data byte on SI.
 If the 8 least significant address bits (A7-A0) are not all zero, all transmitted data that goes beyond the end of the current page are programmed from the start address of the same page (from the address whose 8 least significant bits (A7-A0) are all zero).
 CS# must be driven low for the entire duration of the sequence.
-The Page Program command sequence: CS# goes low → sending Page Program command → 3-byte address on SI → at least 1 byte data on SI → CS# goes high.
+The Page Program command sequence: CS# goes low \rightarrow sending Page Program command \rightarrow 3-byte address on SI \rightarrow at least 1 byte data on SI \rightarrow CS# goes high.
 If more than 256 bytes are sent to the device, previously latched data are discarded and the last 256 data bytes are guaranteed to be programmed correctly within the same page.
-If less than 256 data bytes are sent to device, they are correctly programmed at the requested addresses without having any effects on the other bytes of the same page.
+If less than 256 data bytes of the same page.
 CS# must be driven high after the eighth bit of the last data byte has been latched in; otherwise the Page Program (PP) command is not executed.

-As soon as CS# is driven high, the self-timed Page Program cycle (whose duration is tpp) is initiated.
+As soon as CS# is driven high, the self-timed Page Program cycle (whose duration is tPP) is initiated.
 While the Page Program cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
 The Write in Progress (WIP) bit is 1 during the self-timed Page Program cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.